DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-isaiahbautista/README.md

 ➤ Summation

   - Symbol: ∑

-  - Is the addition of a sequence of numbers; the result is called the sum or the total.
+  - addition of a sequence of numbers
-  -

 ➤ Recursive/Inductive

   - Repeated application of functions in order to solve a function.